PliegerNicolas/inception/README.md

 1. You need `Docker` and `docker compose`.
 You can figure out how to install it [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
 2. You need make.
 You can download it with `apt update && apt install make` in Ubuntu.
 Check out your current package manager.
+3. [optionnal] You need lftp if you want to connect via ftp to your wordpress website using SSL.

 This project with create the ${HOME}/data folder for persistent memory storage (volumes).
 The HOME env variable should exist.
 This project will build based on the $USER env variable (domain name, wordpress user, mariadb user).
 The USER env variable should exist.